 2. Try to ascertain the level of activity and stamina required for the tours you are interested in before you sign up.

-3. Distances may be deceiving.
+3. Distances may be deceiving on the Osa Peninsula.
 Due to the unpaved roads, it takes a long time to go a short distance.

-6. Absolutely be sure to bring a camera you are comfortable with and lots of film/memory sticks.
-Costa Rica is a photographer's paradise, but even if you are a novice, you won't be able to resist snapping away.
+6. Costa Rica is a photographer’s paradise, but even if you are a novice, you won’t be able to resist snapping away.